Real Bout Fatal Fury Special

-Real Bout Fatal Fury Special (Note: Known in Japan as Real Bout Garō Densetsu Special (リアルバウト餓狼伝説SPECIAL, Rearu Bauto Garō Densetsu Special)) is a 1997 arcade fighting game released by SNK for the Neo Geo.
+Real Bout Fatal Fury Special (Note: Known in Japan as Real Bout Garō Densetsu Special (リアルバウト餓狼伝説SPECIAL, Rearu Bauto Garō Densetsu Special)) is a 1997 fighting game developed and published by SNK for the Neo Geo arcade and home platforms.
 It is the sixth installment in the Fatal Fury series and the second game in the Real Bout sub-series, following Real Bout Fatal Fury (1995).
 The game features entirely new graphics and returns to the two-level plane system from Fatal Fury 2.

-In Japan, it was ported in 1998 to the Sega Saturn and as an updated version, Real Bout Special: Dominated Mind, to the PlayStation.
+In Japan, it was ported in 1998 to the Sega Saturn and as an updated version, Real Bout Special: Dominated Mind, to the PlayStation, and as the eighth installment.
 A Game Boy version was published by Takara in Japan.
 Real Bout Fatal Fury Special was included in the Fatal Fury Battle Archives Vol. 2 compilation in February 2007 for the PlayStation 2, which was made available in North America.
 The compilation was re-released in March 2017 on the PlayStation Store for PlayStation 4.
+Hamster Corporation re-released the game as part of their ACA Neo Geo series for the PlayStation 4, Xbox One, Nintendo Switch, Windows, Android and iOS.